KZKS01/Project-1/README.md

 Click [here](https://kzks01.github.io/Project-1/) to see the deployed app.

 ## Future Enhancements:
-* Adds a clear button inside the textbox
 * turning the pic into a next button
 * Drag and drop